Biography – Leslie Neumann

 My painting medium is encaustic, or hot beeswax, which produces beautiful, rich surfaces.
-As you view my work from across the room, the illusion of deep space transports you into my paintings.
-But what appears initially as a realistic type of scene when viewed from afar, quickly dissolves into abstraction as you approach the painting, thus offering both the dreamy quality of an imaginary scene from one vantage point, and the pure pleasure of color and texture from another vantage point.
+As you view my work from across the room, the illusion of deep space draws you into my paintings.
+But what appears as a realistic scene when viewed from afar, quickly dissolves into abstraction as you approach the painting, so you can experience both the dreamy quality of an imaginary scene from one vantage point, and the pure pleasure of color and texture from another vantage point.